zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 **Incubation practices:**
 - Deliberate incubation: state the problem, then turn away
-- Sleep on it (literally—the hypnagogic state is productive)
+- Sleep on it (literally, the hypnagogic state is productive)
 - Physical activity that occupies the conscious mind
 - Trust the process; don't check constantly